3 Ways to Avoid Jumping to Conclusions

 In January of 2019, someone posted a video of a young man standing in front of a Native American veteran.
 The young man was accused of taunting the man while he was drumming, and his classmates who were standing nearby were accused of making disrespectful comments aimed at the Native American.
 The video blew up on social media.
+Many people were jumping to conclusions.
 The teens’ school even responded to the incident, stating the teens would be disciplined up to and including expulsion.

 However, when additional information and longer portions of video emerged, news anchors admonished viewers that jumping to conclusions can be harmful in so many ways.